arkivanov/parcelize-darwin/README.md

 A complete example can be found here - [sample](https://github.com/arkivanov/parcelize-darwin/tree/master/sample).

+An example of the generated code can be found here - [SomeParcelable.kt](https://github.com/arkivanov/parcelize-darwin/blob/master/runtime/src/darwinTest/kotlin/com/arkivanov/parcelize/darwin/SomeParcelable.kt).

 ### Writing Parcelable classes in commonMain

 The plugin can be used to write `Parcelable` classes in the `commonMain` source set.
 The recommended way is to use Essenty library, its [parcelable](https://github.com/arkivanov/Essenty#parcelable-and-parcelize) module bridges both Android and Darwin implementations in `commonMain`.
-There APIs for state preservation as well.
+There are APIs for state preservation as well.

 #### Manual usage